-A bull trap occurs when longs take on a position when a stock is breaking out, only to have the stock reverse and shoot lower.
+A bull trap occurs when longs take on a position when a stock is taking off, only to have the stock reverse and shoot lower.
 This counter move produces a trap and often leads to sharp sell-offs.
 If you haven’t encountered a bull trap, then you don’t know about pain.
 After trading for 19 years, getting caught in a trap is one of the worst feelings in the world.

 Bull Trap Setup